Tú Iluminas mi Vida

 Tú Iluminas mi Vida is the debut album by Mexican pop singer, Yuri.
 It was released in 1978.
-It was almost unheard, but her first single gained some airplay "Tú iluminas mi vida" since this is a cover of the song "You Light Up My Life" by Debby Boone.
+Her first single that gained some airplay was "Tú iluminas mi vida"; it was a cover of the song "You Light Up My Life" by Debby Boone.
 This album is considered a rarity as it is discontinued.
 It received promotion in the movies Milagro en el circo and En familia con Chabelo.